 - supervise their implementation (and be accountable for any non-compliance);

-- follow “specific trainings, on a regular basis”, to gain sufficient knowledge and skills in order to apprehend and assess cybersecurity risks and management practices and their impact on the operations of the entity.
+- follow “training, on a regular basis”, to gain sufficient knowledge and skills in order to apprehend and assess cybersecurity risks and management practices and their impact on the operations of the entity.
+The directive also encourages similar training for employees on a regular basis.

 NIS2: which training to choose?